NaufalArsa/Coding-Camp-Image-Classification/README.md

-# 🐱🐶 Cat vs Dog Image Classification with Transfer Learning
+# 🐱🐶 Cat vs Dog Image Classification using Convolutional Neural Network

 This project demonstrates a complete deep learning pipeline to classify images of cats and dogs using both a **basic CNN model** and a **Transfer Learning** approach with MobileNetV2.